Online Associate Degree in Health Information Technology

 In addition to taking general education courses, you'll take core courses such as billing and coding, insurance and reimbursement, healthcare law and ethics, health information statistics, computer applications, pathophysiology, pharmacology and medical terminology.
 Most schools will require that you serve a supervised internship at a school-affiliated healthcare facility.

 What Can You Tell Me About My Career and Salary Outlook?

-In 2008, Tthe BLS projected that employment opportunities for medical records and health information technicians was expected to increase 20% from 2008-2018.
+The BLS projected that employment opportunities for medical records and health information technicians was expected to increase 8% from 2019-2029.
 By earning specialized certifications or a bachelor's degree, you can enhance your chances for advancement to a supervisory or management position.
-In 2010, health information technicians earned a median salary of $32,350.
-The lower ten percent averaged $21,240, while the upper ten percent averaged $53,430.
+In 2020, health information technicians earned a median salary of $44,090.